mariomui/_dataview-views-and-macros/~viewfn-for-sluicing-header-links-for-citations-MUID-1560.md

 # ---Transient Commit Log

+* v0.0.7 *2025-01-21*
+	* Fix it so that a lint that upper cases the first letter wont register as a unused item by uppercasing all objects
 * v0.0.6
   * Add MUID to note title
   * Fix bug where the codelet did not exclude links inside of non markered headers